simpanels/air-manager/README.md

 ## Important Notes

-Due to numerous issues with MSFS2024, we have all files in a separate folder.
+* Due to numerous issues with MSFS2024, we have all files in a separate folder.
 We will NOT provide panels which are compatible with both versions from one siff file.
 You must use the separate siff.
+* If you experience any issues with an instrument, first check the `source` folder for the instrument.
+In the source code, find `logic.lua` and you'll see (usually at the top) comments with regards to the code.
+## Microsoft Flight Simulator 2024

+UNDER CONSTRUCTION!
+Please submit your panels!

 ## Microsoft Flight Simulator 2020

 This section lists the aircraft and their available instruments.